Featured site: Find out what are the trending items on Amazon.com!

 GIMP - the free alternative to Photoshop

-The free GIMP image software has the option to add a filmstrip effect at the click of a button, so I'm illustrating this on GIMP.
+The free GIMP image software has the option to automatically add a film reel border at the click of a button, so I'm illustrating this on GIMP.
 I do all my image processing on GIMP actually, I've used it for years, and it's great that it's a well-established free alternative to Photoshop.

 If you don't already have GIMP, it's available for Windows, Mac and Linux.
 You can download it from the official site here (don't go with third party sites) and you can learn more about it in general on the home page of the official site.